wr0ngway/sidekiq-dynamic-queues/README.md

 Configure by setting Sidekiq.options[:fetch] = Sidekiq::DynamicQueues::Fetch

-Start your workers with a QUEUE that can contain '\*' for zero-or more of any character, '!' to exclude the following pattern, or @key to look up the patterns from redis.
+Start your workers with a queue that can contain '\*' (.star.) for zero-or more of any character, '!' (.not.) to exclude the following pattern, or @key (.at.key) to look up the patterns from redis.
+The version in parens is required to get around the sidekiq cli's restriction on queue names.
 Some examples help:

     sidekiq -q foo

 Pulls jobs from the queue 'foo'

-    sidekiq -q *
+    sidekiq -q .star.

 Pulls jobs from any queue

-    sidekiq -q *foo
+    sidekiq -q .star.foo

 Pulls jobs from queues that end in foo

-    sidekiq -q *foo*
+    sidekiq -q .star.foo.star.

 Pulls jobs from queues whose names contain foo

-    sidekiq -q *foo* -q !foobar
+    sidekiq -q .star.foo.star. -q .not.foobar

 Pulls jobs from queues whose names contain foo except the foobar queue

-    sidekiq -q *foo* -q !*bar
+    sidekiq -q .star.foo.star. -q .not..star.bar

 Pulls jobs from queues whose names contain foo except queues whose names end in bar

-    QUEUE='@key' sidekiq -q @key
+    sidekiq -q .at.key

 Pulls jobs from queue names stored in redis (use Sidekiq::DynamicQueues::Attributes.set\_dynamic\_queue("key", ["queuename1", "queuename2"]) to set them)

-    sidekiq -q * -q !@key
+    sidekiq -q .star. -q .not..at.key

 Pulls jobs from any queue except ones stored in redis

-    sidekiq -q @
+    sidekiq -q .at.

 Pulls jobs from queue names stored in redis using the hostname of the worker

     Sidekiq::DynamicQueues::Attributes.set_dynamic_queue("key", ["*foo*", "!*bar"])
-    sidekiq -q @key
+    sidekiq -q .at.key

 Pulls jobs from queue names stored in redis, with wildcards/negations